johnshearing/IOTA-Airgapped-NodeJS-Console-Wallet/README.md

   * Do not generate random numbers on any machine that connects to the Internet or connects to other devices.

 The following is my method for generating an IOTA seed
-Run the following line on an airgapped raspberry pi at the bash console (not the NodeJS console) to get a random seed for IOTA.
+Run the following line on an airgapped raspberry pi at the BASH console (not the NodeJS console) to get a random seed for IOTA.
 `sudo cat /dev/hwrng |LC_ALL=C tr -dc 'A-Z9' | fold -w 81 | head -n 1`
 This will produce an 81 character long string consisting of only UPPER CASE letters and the number **9**
 Then change some output characters at random in case the generator has been compromised by criminals.